Numerical Studies on the Radio Afterglows in TDE: Forward Shock: Results and Discussions

 For comparison, the corresponding hydrodynamic data are presented in Table \ref{tab:tab2}.
 The shock energy here is the sum of the kinetic and internal energies of the post-shock CNM.
 We calculate the shock energy both over the entire domain marked as $E_s$, and within the outflow's opening angle marked as $E_s$(cone).
 It should be noted that at late stages, as shown in the $t=10$ yr panel of Figure \ref{fig2}, the CRe has clearly extended beyond the outflow cone.
 Moreover, the CNM swept up by the forward shock has undergone significant expansion, resulting in a thickness-to-radius ratio that substantially exceeds its early-time value and is also significantly greater than the commonly adopted value of 0.1.
 Therefore, applying the equipartition method at late times introduces additional uncertainty, and here we mainly focus on the data for $t \leq 5$ yr in most cases.

 First, the analytical estimates of the FS radius are significantly lower than those in simulations.
 Specifically, based on the polar direction spectra, the estimated radii are about half of those in simulation; for the equatorial direction spectra, the estimated radii are approximately $1/3 \sim 1/2$ of those in simulations (the column $R_{\rm eq}/R_s$ in Table \ref{tab:tab2}).
+In simulations, the shock radius $R_s$ is defined as distance of the shock front at the polar axis to the SMBH.
+This is motivated by the fact that radio emission is dominated by the shock region within the outflow opening angle, and within this cone, the local shock radius varies slightly from the polar value.

 Second, the estimated shock energies $E'_s$ are on average, 9 times lower than those from simulations (see the column $E'_s/E_s$ in Table \ref{tab:tab2}).
 The estimated total energy of CRe are on average 9-10 times lower than those from simulations.
 The energies derived from the analytical method are systematically underestimated, primarily due to the fact that derivation in the equipartition method involves multiple approximations, not the specified values of the $\epe$ or $\epb$ parameter.